Best Running Headphones of 2025

 Why You Should Trust Us

-We started this guide with extensive research into the world of headphones, compiling a list of over forty options geared toward running and sports on the market today.
+We began this guide by conducting extensive research into the world of headphones, compiling a list of over forty options specifically designed for running and sports on the market today.
 We narrowed this list to some top choices in several different categories and spent several months using them in various settings to find the best running headphones in each category.
-We logged hours of trail and road running and daily “real life” use to determine which rose to the top regarding sound quality, safety, noise-canceling capabilities, comfort, and battery life to create our list of our favorite headphones.
+We logged hours of trail and road running, as well as daily “real-life” use, to determine which rose to the top in terms of sound quality, safety, noise-canceling capabilities, comfort, and battery life, to create our list of favorite headphones.

-We continue to use the headphones on this list to uncover any durability issues while testing new ones on the market.
-This guide is updated with new products when we find something exceptional.
+We continue to use headphones from this list to identify any durability issues while testing new ones on the market.
+This guide is updated regularly with new products as we discover something exceptional.

 Frequently Asked Questions about the Best Running Headphones